Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Cypress Mountain Ski Hill Snowshoeing at Vancouver’s Cypress Mountain

 Guided Snowshoe Tours

-Cypress Mountain usually offers five different guided snowshoe tour options.
-There’s the Lights to the Lodge, Chocolate Fondue, Hollyburn Meadows, Cheese & Chocolate Fondue, and Winter Wanderer S’mores.
+Cypress Mountain used to offer different guided snowshoe tour options.
+There was the Chocolate Fondue, Hollyburn Meadows, Cheese & Chocolate Fondue, and Winter Wanderer S’mores tours.

-All guided snowshoe tour packages include snowshoe rentals, headlamps, food (if applicable) and a guide on the trails.
-Prices for the guided snowshoe tours have ranged from around $49 to $92 in previous years, depending on the type of tour and age of guests.
+All guided snowshoe tour packages included snowshoe rentals, headlamps, food (if applicable) and a guide on the trails.
+Prices for the guided snowshoe tours ranged from around $49 to $92, depending on the type of tour and age of guests.

 Snowshoeing at Cypress Mountain